MicrosoftDocs/winrt-api/windows.ui.xaml.controls.maps/mapcamera_mapcamera_1532703584.md

 ### -param fieldOfViewInDegrees
 The horizontal angle of view that appears in the camera, in degrees.
 The default *fieldOfViewInDegrees* value is 45.0.
+> [!NOTE]
+> In Windows 10, version 1803, you can override the default value by passing NAN as the input.
+This will recalculate the field of view based on aspect ratio of the view.
+However, if you pass NAN as the input on Windows 10, version 1709 and earlier, the operating system will likely throw an exception.

 ## -remarks
 > [!NOTE]